Skip to main content

 A Customized resource model should meet the following requirements:

-• The grade of each models should not be the same.
+• The grade of each model should not be the same.

 • The number of resource types in each model should be the same.

-• Now only support cpu, memory, storage, ephemeral-storage.
+• Currently only four resource types are supported cpu, memory, storage, ephemeral-storage.

 • The max value of each resource must be greater than the min value.